OverlordZorn/Arma-3-Guide/LandNav/LandNav.md

 ![Valley on the map](img/terrain/LN_valley_map.png)

 ##### Draw
-Siumilar to a valley, except that normally it is less developed stream course in which there is generally no level ground and, therefore, little or no maneuver room.
+Similar to a valley, except that normally it is less developed stream course in which there is generally no level ground and, therefore, little or no maneuver room.
 The groud slopes upward on each side and toward the head of the draw.

 ![Draw](img/terrain/LN_draw.png)

 ![Draw on the map](img/terrain/LN_draw_map.png)

+The "Arrow" made by the contourlines on a Draw is pointing **towards** the Highpoint

 ##### Spur
 A usually short, continuously sloping line of higher ground, normally jutting out from the side of a ridge.